Rates of Convergence for Chains of Expansive Markov Operators: RFI and the Stochastic Fixed Point Problem

-To conclude this section, we also establish that, for the setting considered here, the set of invariant measures is closed. \begin{lemma} Let $G$ be a Polish space and let $\mathcal{P}$ be a Feller Markov operator, which is in particular the case under Assumption \ref{ass:1}, if $T_{i}$ is continuous for all $i\in I$.
-Then the set of associated invariant measures $\inv\mathcal{P}$ is closed with respect to the topology of convergence in distribution. \end{lemma} \begin{proof} Let $(\pi_n)_{n \in \mathbb{N}}$ be a sequence of measures in $\inv\mathcal{P}$ that converges in distribution to $\pi.$ Thus we have $\pi_n \mathcal{P}= \pi_n$ for all $n \in \mathbb{N}$ and we need to establish this also for the limiting measure $\pi$.
-For this it suffices to show that for all $f \in C_{b}(G)$,
+To conclude this section, we state without proof the elementary fact that, for the setting considered here, the set of invariant measures is closed.
+For proof see for example \cite[Section 5]{Hairer2006}. \begin{lemma} Let $G$ be a Polish space and let $\mathcal{P}$ be a Feller Markov operator, which is in particular the case under Assumption \ref{ass:1}, if $T_{i}$ is continuous for all $i\in I$.
+Then the set of associated invariant measures $\inv\mathcal{P}$ is closed with respect to the topology of convergence in distribution. \end{lemma}